bazelbuild/bazel/site/docs/build-event-protocol.md

 you must prefix the address with the appropriate scheme: `grpc://` for plaintext gRPC and `grpcs://` for gRPC with TLS enabled.

-There is currently an experimental open source implementation of the [Build Event Service](https://github.com/buildbarn/bb-event-service/) in Go as part of the Buildbarn suite of Remote Execution tools and services.

 ### Build Event Service flags

 Bazel has several flags related to the Build Event Service protocol, including: